Buying your first road bike is a pivotal moment in any rider’s cycling life.

 So you know you want a comfortable endurance bike constructed with an aluminium frame, or an aero road bike with a carbon frame.
 Eventually (after some furious googling and hopefully a test ride or two) you'll select a brand and a model family.

 Most bike models are available at a variety of different price points.
-Generally, the frame remains largely the same, and the differences between the rungs on the price ladder relate to the groupset and other components.
+Generally, the frame and fork remains largely the same, and the differences between the rungs on the price ladder relate to the road bike groupset.
+Other components to take note of are the tyres, wheels, saddle, seatpost and handlebars.

 Disc brakes are becoming more and more common.
 They offer more effective braking, especially in the wet when compared to rim brakes.
 Mechanical disc brakes are cheaper and still use a steel cable to move the pistons, whilst the more expensive hydraulic discs are even more reliable and use a sealed, fluid filled system.